 - 8.11 Reports containing Exempt Information (exempt items) will be clearly marked 'Exempt' and that the report is 'Not for publication' because it contains Exempt Information within the meaning of schedule 7A of the 1973 Act.
-It is likely that the public will be required to leave the meeting during the debate on reports containing exempt information. - 8.12 If any item of business being discussed at a Council meeting contains Exempt Information, we will decide if the press and public (including co-opted members but not appointed members) must leave the meeting while the discussion is taking place.
+It is likely that the public will be required to leave the meeting during the debate on reports containing exempt information or will not have access to it. - 8.12 If any item of business being discussed at a Council meeting contains Exempt Information, we will decide if the press and public (including co-opted members but not appointed members) must leave the meeting, or not have access to it, while the discussion is taking place.
 This standing order may not be suspended. - 8.13 Standing Order 8.12 will not apply to any Councillor going to a committee that he or she is not a member of.
-(See also SO 9.23) - 8.14 Reports containing Confidential Information (confidential items) will be clearly marked 'Confidential' and that the report is 'Not for publication' because it contains confidential information within the meaning of section 50A (2) and (3) of the 1973 Act. - 8.15 If any item of business being discussed at a Council meeting contains Confidential Information, the press and public (including co-opted members and in certain cases appointed members) must leave the room while the discussion is taking place.
+(See also SO 9.23) - 8.14 Reports containing Confidential Information (confidential items) will be clearly marked 'Confidential' and that the report is 'Not for publication' because it contains confidential information within the meaning of section 50A (2) and (3) of the 1973 Act. - 8.15 If any item of business being discussed at a Council meeting contains Confidential Information, the press and public (including co-opted members and in certain cases appointed members) must leave the room, or meeting, or will not have access to that item while the discussion is taking place.
 This Standing Order may not be suspended. - 8.16 Standing Order 8.15 will not apply to any councillor going to a committee that he or she is not a member of.
-(See also SO 9.23) - 8.17 The Head of Resources and Governance in consultation with the Governance Manager will decide whether a report contains Exempt Information or Confidential Information.
-If the Head of Resources and Governance in consultation with the Governance Manager advises that the item of business should be admitted to Part 1 as an unrestricted item of the agenda, the item will be given unrestricted circulation.
+(See also SO 9.23) - 8.17 The Service Manager Legal and Governance will decide whether a report contains Exempt Information or Confidential Information.
+If the Service Manager Legal and Governance advises that the item of business should be admitted to Part 1 as an unrestricted item of the agenda, the item will be given unrestricted circulation.
 However, our right to decide at the meeting to consider the item in private will still apply.